What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 What Is Retrofit?

-Retrofit refers to the process of upgrading an existing building to improve energy efficiency, enhance comfort, and reduce its reliance on fossil fuels.
-The meaning of retrofit goes beyond insulation—it includes improving airtightness, upgrading windows and doors, enhancing heating systems, and introducing renewable energy sources such as air source heat pumps (ASHP) or solar panels.
+Retrofit is the process of upgrading an existing building to improve energy efficiency, enhance comfort, and reduce its reliance on fossil fuels.
+The meaning of retrofit goes beyond insulation.
+It includes improving airtightness, upgrading windows and doors, enhancing heating systems, and introducing renewable energy sources such as air source heat pumps (ASHP) or solar panels.

 Why Does the UK Need to Retrofit?